 A coaching and mentoring program that provides support to help guide new teachers through the first year and, if needed, the second year.

-The Teacher Induction Program is a coaching and mentoring program that provides support to help guide new teachers through the first year and, if needed, the second year.
+The T2L Induction program is a coaching and mentoring program that provides support to help guide new teachers through the first year and, if needed, the second year.
 It is especially beneficial for alternatively and provisionally certified teachers.
 During induction, the new teacher joins a team consisting of an instructional coach, an on-site mentor and an administrator, who work together to develop a customized plan for achieving success in the classroom.

-Teacher Induction benefits new teachers by:
+T2L Induction benefits new teachers by:

 - increasing new teacher retention.

 If you have any questions, please contact Nancy Rodriguez.

 - Actively participate in the process with an energetic and open-mind to input throughout school year.

 - Meet with building mentor for a minimum of 72 hours.